 — Ryan Saavedra (@RealSaavedra) August 15, 2019

 Not surprisingly, Krasner is not a fan of the U.S. Attorney, either.
-In past interviews, he has called McSwain a “liar,” and former prosecutors in his office “war criminals,” the LA Times reported earlier this month.
+In past interviews, he has called McSwain a “liar,” and former prosecutors in his office “war criminals,” the Los Angeles Times reported earlier this month.

 He accused the state’s Democratic attorney general of being “fork tongued” and Republicans in the state legislature of being members of a “right-wing hootenanny.”